Presidential Launch Series: Warren & Sanders

 Amy: She definitely subtly tied it in with other issues, too.

 Evelyn: Her messaging discipline is on point.
-She tells the same story every time.
 I can repeat it back.
 I love in her ads…”I never in a zillion years thought I was going to run for office…”

 Amy: So folksy!